 PaperFaces was an iPad drawing project by time traveling designer and illustrator Michael Rose — that’s me!
 It began in August 2012, when I started drawing portraits on my iPad using the Paper by FiftyThree app and ended exactly two years later.

-The last batch of PaperFaces drawings along with in process sketches for each.
-They can also be found scattered across social media if you dig back far enough: Twitter, Instagram, and Tumblr.
+The lastest batch of PaperFaces drawings along with in process sketches for each can be found at

 Unfortunately I am no longer taking volunteers for the project.

 If you’d like to commission me to illustrate your Twitter avatar, recreate a photograph in my PaperFaces™ style, draw your pet dinosaur, or whatever, follow the link below.
 I’m currently taking a break from drawing portraits as well.

 PaperFaces is the name that I coined for the portraits I was drawing with the Paper by 53 iPad app.
 Most of the Paper creations share the #MadeWithPaper hashtag, so I thought PaperFaces would fit in with that theme and decided to start tagging each portrait with it.